BNP Paribas, other French firms to open innovation hub for Brazil startups

 Unlike the other sponsors, Ingenico has not yet set a target for how many startups it plans to work with, its chief executive in Brazil, Helcio Beninatto, said.

-The same is true for the local subsidiary of French supermarket group Carrefour SA, which is planning to keep total investments in Brazil at around 2 billion reais per year by 2024.
+The same is true for the local subsidiary of French supermarket group Carrefour SA (CARR.PA), which is planning to keep total investments in Brazil at around 2 billion reais per year by 2024.

 “We prefer to focus on the skills we want to develop than in the number of startups we may lure into La Fabrique,” said Paula Cardoso, chief executive at Carrefour eBusiness Brasil.